Ensembl/ensembl-hive/docs/contrib/alternative_meadows.rst

 LOCAL
   A simple meadow that submits jobs locally via ``system()`` (i.e. ``fork()``).
-  It is inherently limited by the specification of the machine beekeeper is running on.
+  It is inherently limited by the specification of the machine Beekeeper is running on.
   The implementation is not able to control the memory consumption of the jobs vs the memory available.
 All jobs are supposed to be using one core